kotanrn/Recipes/Starches/Risotto.md

 Finely grate garlic
 Add oil to pan and heat
 Add onion and garlic, and saute until transluscent
-Add white wine, simmer until alcohol is gone
-Add rice and stir until the edges are transluscent
-Add stock, one ladel at a time, at a gentle simmer Stir almost constantly
+Add rice and white wine, stir until rice edges are transluscent and alcohol is cooked off Add stock, one ladel at a time, at a gentle simmer Stir almost constantly
 Add butter, salt, and pepper